SEIR-7-06/react-nestedprops/README.md

 ## Setup

-Please complete this lab in a React [CodeSandbox](https://codesandbox.io) named "React Students".
+- In your terminal navigate to the proper directory where you keep your labs.
+- Run `npx create-react-app react-nested-props` to create a new React App.
+- Navigate into your new React App with `cd react-nested-props`.

 ## Minimum Requirements

 **The layout and styling of the markup is left up to your discretion.**

-1. Add a `students` value to the `<App>` component and initialize it with the following array of "student" data:
+1. Within the `<App>` component create a `students` variable and initialize it with the following array of data.

 ```js
 [